 The larger families should stay in the Baixa House, younger and smaller families should stay at the brand new, The Lisboans and the architects, art gallery owners and people looking for tranquility might want to choose one of the beautiful and exclusive suites of the new Santa Clara 1728.

 Of course all three places are real jewels and absolutely Pretty Hotels.

-However, if you follow the signs to the “Praia” (beach), you will be well rewarded.
-It`s like walking into paradise: A beach the size of 200 football pitches, white-yellow sand everywhere, hardly any people and two really quiet and lovely beach restaurants playing low Ibiza sounds from their loudspeakers (e.g.Book of Love, Felix Daehn).
+However, if you follow the signs to the “Praia”, you will be well rewarded.
+It`s like walking into paradise: A beach the size of many football pitches, full of white-yellow sand, hardly any people and two truly lovely beach restaurants playing low Ibiza sounds.

 But the real hidden gems can be found a bit further away on the other side of the bay.
 Joao Rodrigues, who is also the owner of Santa Clara 1728, created two genuine works of art here, together with his friend the architect Manuel Aires Mateus.
 Casas na Areia, an ensemble made up of five buildings, which are best rented by large groups or families.